 “Women are being denied choice.”

 This recent news article about the rise of freebirthing highlights the lack of support and options for women, particularly in rural and isolated communities.
 As many readers know, I have had two 'freebirths', or unassisted births.
 Both these births had continuity of midwifery care during the pregnancy.
 I live over 1 1/2 hrs from the birth centre.
-The nearest maternity facility is 1 hour away: but I was excluded as my BMI was 'borderline' (despite my first two uncomplicated, rather short labours being there).
+The nearest maternity facility is 1 hour away: but I was excluded as my BMI was 'borderline' (despite my first two uncomplicated, rather short labours being there, at the same BMI).
 One of the Pathways for Birth Mapping is The Fast Birth Pathway.
 This is the unassisted birth, the 'birth before arrival', which is particularly important for those who don't live next door to a maternity hospital.
 The reasons for choosing freebirth vary.
 Many of those who call it 'madness' will also use the scare tactic of 'birth is unpredictable'.

 Unpredictable does not mean 'unpreparable'.